Carisbrooke College: History

 The first headmaster of Carisbrooke Grammar School was Stanley G. Ward, with an initial staff complement of 41.
 Each of Forms 1 through 5 initially had four classes designated 1A, 1B, 1C, 1D, 2A and so on.
 This was changed in 1960 when Forms 3 through 5 classes C and D were relabeled L and G, for Latin and German.
+Pupils in those classes had a higher proportion of languages, mathematics and sciences than those in the A and B “streams”.
 Each year had approximately 120 students.
-By 1965 the Lower and Upper Sixth Forms had about 60 students.
+By 1965 the Lower and Upper Sixth Forms had about 60 students in total, a few of whom had moved from Secondary Modern Schools after excellent performances there.
+Academic standards were high, with almost everyone passing five or more Ordinary Level General Certificates of Education (GCEs), most obtaining at least two Advanced Level GCEs and some passing at least one Scholarship level GCE.

 The Isle of Wight moved to a comprehensive education system in 1971.
 This resulted in Carisbrooke Grammar School merging with its neighbour, Priory Boys Secondary Modern School, to become Carisbrooke High School.

 The Isle of Wight reorganised its education system again in 2010–11.
 As a result, Island Innovation Trust (formerly Medina Innovation Trust), took over responsibility for the school.
 In September 2011, the school reopened as Carisbrooke College, with the age range extended to Year 7 to Year 13 (having previously been from Year 9 upwards).
-It is now one of eight secondary providers on the Isle of Wight, with the school in a hard federation with Medina College.
+It was then one of eight secondary providers on the Isle of Wight, with it, Medina College and the Island VI Form comprising the Isle of Wight Education Federation (IWEF).
+The IWEF existed for 12 years but was disbanded in 2024.

 In July 2015 Isle of Wight Council put forward proposals to close Carisbrooke College from 2016, and merge it with Medina College.
 The plan was rejected by councillors.